 - Chinese 341 Early and Imperial Chinese Literature

 - Chinese 342 Modern and Contemporary Chinese Literature

 - 400-level capstone course (prime majors):

 Chinese prime majors may satisfy their capstone requirement in one of two ways, both of which require a presentation at the EALC Senior Symposium in the spring:

 - Successful completion of a senior honors thesis.
-This option, which also entitles the student to Latin Honors, requires a minimum of a 3.65 GPA.
-The thesis is researched and written over two semesters, for a total of 6 units, which are in addition to the 24 upper-level units required for the major.
+This option, which also entitles the student to Latin Honors, requires a minimum grade-point average of 3.65.
+The thesis is researched and written over two semesters for a total of 6 units, which are in addition to the 24 upper-level units required for the major.

-- Successful completion of an approved 400-level seminar course, to be taken in the senior year.
-(This course may be included among the 24 advanced units for the major.)
+- Successful completion of an approved 400-level seminar course, to be taken during the senior year.
+This course may be included among the 24 advanced units required for the major.

 - With adviser approval, students may include one course in a related area offered outside the department among the 24 advanced units.
 (For example, a student with focus on China/Chinese may take one course in Film and Media Studies or Art History that focuses on China.)
 With adviser approval, students may count one course from another area within the department among the 24 advanced units.
 (For example, a student with focus on China/Chinese may take one course in either Korean or Japanese.)